It pays to live in Park Slope.

 “It’s something we have to get right, just out of essential fairness,” the city lawmaker said.

-“I’m not looking to punish the property owners in Park Slope, but come on, we are entitled to a fair shake,” Fidler continued.
+“I’m not looking to punish the property owners in park Slope, but come on, we are entitled to a fair shake,” Fidler continued.

-“There ought to be some way of correcting this at least, particularly with the new transfer of a property,” he said.
+“Their ought to be some way of correcting this at least, particularly with the new transfer of a property,” he said.

 “I am far from an expert in this, but I’m sure there’s a mathematical explanation,” he said.
 “Taxes are not a policy determination, that someone is showing some kind of favoritism to Park Slope.”